 Navigating ageing, marriage, motherhood, and the riptides of heartbreak and new love, Satyress traverses emotional landscapes, revealing the complex arcs of intimacy one develops with one’s body and one’s self.

-Satyress is published by Southword Editions and is available for order internationally from March 2020 through Amazon (or Amazon.com if you live outside Europe), the publisher’s website and selected independent bookshops.
+Satyress is published by Southword Editions and is available for order internationally through Amazon (Amazon.com if you live outside Europe), the publisher’s website and selected independent bookshops.

 Praise for Satyress